Seaham Harbour Marina

 The marina is managed by a Community Interest Company (CIC) which is a not-for-profit organisation.
 Its principle objective is for a sustainable development that will serve the community and aims to provide, and continually improve, facilities for maritime activities.

-Management and staff include four CIC Directors, marina manager, operations supervisor and three marina operatives.
+Management and staff include four CIC Directors, marina manager, operations supervisor and five marina operatives.
 Marina operatives are available 7 days per week and management can be contacted during office hours.The marina office is located in the Waterside building on the upper floor next to the "Lookout" café.

 Driving from the north on the A19 turn off at Seaham then left through Byron's Walk via Seaton Lane, follow coast road going south 1 mile, follow signs to Seaham marina.
 Driving from the south on the A19 turn off at Seaham then follow the eastbound road of the A182 for 2 miles, Seaham marina sign posted.